Independent shopping in Glasgow

 William Chambers Millinery

-William Chambers is one of the UK’s top milliners, creating handmade hats and headpieces available at the Glasgow store (currently operating by appointment only) and department stores including Harrods in London.
+William Chambers is one of the UK’s top milliners, creating handmade hats and headpieces available at the Glasgow store and department stores including Harrods in London.
 Visit the William Chambers Millinery website to find out more.

 Orzel is a men’s clothing store in the west end of Glasgow.
 They stock brands that have a passion for the items they produce and are committed to reducing their environmental impact.
 Shop online at orzel.store.